Skip to content

 … works very well with my elegato/ubuntu.
 Why does nobody (elegato/pctv/you/your team) push the driver into the stable kernel tree?
 I also want to try it soon on my openwrt router …

-• Devin Heitmueller says
+• Devin Heitmueller

 Hi Cg,